ionic-team/ionic-docs/src/pages/appflow/deploy/builds.md

 * `npm install` will run to install any dependencies you have.
 * `npm run build` will run if a `build` script is detected in the `scripts` section of your `package.json` in order to build the web assets for your application.
-* The `www` directory with your built application will be stored and made available for live updates.
+* The `www` directory (or the directory specified in the `capacitor.config.json` using the key `webDir` if it is a Capacitor project) containing your built application will be stored and made available for live updates.
 * You can find the history and status of your Live Update builds in the side menu under `Builds` in the `Build` tab.

 ## Concurrency limits